Electronics project notes/Device voltage and impedance, audio and otherwise

 - headphone amps tend to aim to drive at least a few milliAmps into a ~30-60Ohm headphone (verify)

-- there are ~4Ohm headphones, but you really woudn't plug those into everything (likely to distort)
+- there are ~4Ohm headphones, but you really woudn't plug those into everything (likely to distort, and also damage more standard amps)

-- there are 250Ohm-600Ohm headphones, but these need their own preamp (the idea is that you can design for slightly better THD with less load on the amp)
+- there are 250Ohm-600Ohm headphones, but these need their own preamp (the idea is that you can design a specific amp with slightly better THD because you put less load on that amp)

 Car audio tends to be on the order of 2V, sometimes 4V (verify)